CrunchyData/crunchy-katacoda/postgis/spatial_relationships/06-distance-dwithin.md

 ST_DWithin
 ----------

-For testing whether two objects are within a distance of one another, the **ST_DWithin** function provides an index-accelerated true/false test.
+For testing whether two objects are within a given distance of one another, the **ST_DWithin** function provides an index-accelerated true/false test.
 This is useful for questions like "how many trees are within a 500 meter buffer of the road?".
 You don't have to calculate an actual buffer, you